-This document summarizes the results of a pedestrian level wind study undertaken to assess wind for the proposed mixed-use development with residential care facility and apartment dwelling occupancies, located at 1705 Carling Avenue in Ottawa, Ontario.
-This work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by Roderick Lahey Architect Inc. in April 2018, surrounding street layouts, existing and approved future building massing information obtained from the City of Ottawa, and recent site imagery.
+This document summarizes the results of a pedestrian level wind study undertaken for the proposed mixed-use development located at 485 Ancaster Avenue in Ottawa.
+This work is based on industry standard CFD simulation and data analysis procedures, architectural drawings provided by Roderick Lahey Architect Inc., in May 2018, surrounding street layouts and existing and approved future building massing information obtained from the City of Ottawa, as well as recent site imagery.

-Based on CFD test results, interpretation, and experience with similar developments, all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
-More specifically, surrounding sidewalks, walkways, building access points, nearby transit stops, the landscaped courtyard, and the newly created park to the northwest of the site will experience acceptable wind conditions throughout the year.
+Based on CFD test results, interpretation, experience with similar developments, and City of Ottawa wind criteria, we conclude that all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal and annual basis.
+Surrounding sidewalks, walkways, and building access points will experience acceptable wind conditions throughout the year.
+Additionally, the northwest park and the centre parkette will also experience acceptable wind conditions during the typical use period from late spring to early autumn.